 Learn to say no

 Learn to say no to things and learn to set boundaries.
-A lot of our stress can come from sometimes feeling like we have to say yes, or put more and more on our plate, when it actually isn’t in our own best interest.
-So if you’re saying yes to things, and you have the ability to say no, you can ask yourself: Is this benefitting me?
+A lot of our stress can come from sometimes feeling like we have to say yes, or put more and more on our plates, when it actually isn’t in our best interest to do so.
+If you’re saying yes to things, and you have the ability to say no, you can ask yourself: Is this benefitting me?
 Does engaging in this activity help me feel energized and excited?
 Or does it end up making me feel depleted and resentful?
-Take time to listen to your body, set some boundaries, and find some time to relax and restore.
+Take time to listen to your body, set some boundaries, and find ways to reclaim some of your time and energy.